Amy Schumer ‘Leather Special’ Is A Trainwreck, Netflix Subscribers Say

 In the context of the negative reaction to The Leather Special, the Post“Decider” section pointed out that “Sadly, a chunk of these negative reviews can be attributed to misogyny — female comics are frequently criticized for making certain jokes that men make all the time — but a large percentage of these terrible reviews are being written by self-proclaimed Schumer supporters.”

 Since achieving stardom, Amy Schumer has the gone social justice warrior route with her support for gun control, criticism of President Trump, speech at the anti-Trump Women’s March, and so on, which is a thing in Hollywood circles.
-Prior to her ascendancy, however, Schumer made regular appearances on Red Eye, the Fox News Channel satirical talk show with a right-of-center sensibility about politics and pop culture, then hosted by Greg Gutfeld.
+Before her ascendancy, however, Schumer made regular appearances on Red Eye, the Fox News Channel satirical talk show with a right-of-center sensibility about politics and pop culture, then hosted by Greg Gutfeld.

 Red Eye, which continues to give a platform to lesser-known comedians, airs at 3 a.m. with current host Tom Shillue, an actor and comedian.
 Amy Schumer was not particularly political in her various appearances on Red Eye.